The Pharmacy Building is a state-of-the-art educational and research hub located on the historic University at Buffalo South Campus.

 The Pharmaceutical Sciences Shared Instrumentation Facility is a core laboratory that provides access for students, staff and faculty of the school, as well as regional research scientists, to major state-of-the-art instrumentation.
 Currently the facility houses three liquid chromatography/mass spectrometry systems for characterization and quantification of small-molecule drugs or peptides, a variety of instruments for analysis of drugs and therapeutic proteins by fluorescence, infrared, and circular dichroism spectroscopy, thermal analysis instruments such as differential scanning calorimetry and differential thermal analysis, and a nanoparticle sizing instrument.

-In the compounding lab, students learn to make drugs, including powders, capsules, suppositories, lip balm, cough syrup lollipops and more.
+Students learn to make compounded medications, including powders, capsules, suspensions, ointments, lip balm, and more.
 In this simulated real-life working environment, each workstation includes a computer, intra-classroom phone network, custom-made cabinetry with product storage, and compounding tools.
-The high-tech teaching station at the front of the lab contains a camera capture unit which broadcasts any exercise/ demonstration the professor is conducting to all the computer monitors at the work stations, enabling students to work side-by-side with the pharmacist.
+The high-tech teaching station at the front of the lab contains a camera capture unit which broadcasts any exercise/ demonstration the professor is conducting to all the computer monitors at the workstations, enabling students to work side-by-side with the pharmacist.
+The lab also has a mock cleanroom environment where students learn to compound sterile intravenous medications.

 There are two large lecture halls in the building—the Ronald J. Isaacs Lecture Hall in Room 125 and the Room 190 Lecture Hall—and both contain the following: